ferick8246/e-CommerceBackEnd/README.md

 # Description

-I build the back end for an e-commerce site by modifying starter code.
-I configured a working Express.js API to use Sequelize to interact with a MySQL database.
+This project is the creation of the back end for an e-commerce site.
+This application used Express.js API and Sequelize to interact with a MySQL database.
+This application displays creation of database using mySQL with models and associations.

 # Technologies
 * JavaScript